Frequently Asked Questions

 The former power plant site is a 30-acre property located at 1000 Evans Avenue in the Hunters Point neighborhood of San Francisco.

-PG&E is committed to protecting the health of the public, workers and the environment during the cleanup, and minimizing the impact of cleanup activities on the community.
-In addition, PG&E is working with regulators, contractors and the community to continue the successful dust control and air monitoring program that has been in place since demolition work began.
+PG&E is committed to protecting the health of the public, workers and the environment during the project and minimizing the impact of activities on the community.
+To do this, PG&E is working with regulators, contractors and the community.

 What is the future use of the site?

 We continue to work with the community to implement plans and programs for short term use (known as interim use).
 In November of 2013, a portion of the site (near Heron’s Head Park) became a staging area for interim use programming.
 Multiple interim use events are being held in 2014.
 We will also be exploring opportunities for new internships and environmental stewardship programs at the site as part of our interim use program.
 There are currently no long term plans for the future of the site.